falgunitripathi/aeropropsim/README.md

 below for why), so once deployed it always works when someone clicks the link — no backend to keep alive.

-*(Naming note: the project and website are called PropCalc; the Python engineering package inside — `aeropropsim/` — kept its original name, since that's internal plumbing rather than anything a visitor sees.)*
+*(Naming note: the project and website are called ThrustForge; the Python engineering package inside — `aeropropsim/` — kept its original name, since that's internal plumbing rather than anything a visitor sees.)*